Centro de Vida Silvestre del Sur de Florida

-Through our Wildlife Education Ambassador Program, resident animals here at SFWC play a crucial role in educating the public about their species, issues these animals face in the wild, and what we can do to help our local wildlife.
+Through our Wildlife Education Ambassador Program, resident animals here at SFWC play a crucial role in educating the public about their species, issues these animals face in the wild, and how we can help our local wildlife.
 Each of these non-releasable animals has a unique story that allows our Outreach and Community Services Department to inform the public on proper ways to interact with our wild neighbors.
-With your support, our Outreach and Education program and these incredible animals will continue to help our local wildlife ¡PERMANECER SALVAJE!
+With your support, our Outreach and Education program and these incredible animals will continue to help our local wildlife STAY WILD!

 Kingsley